-There are millions of examples that show our fragmented perception of reality.
+Millions of examples show our fragmented perception of reality.

 So should you stop thinking in fragments?

-In our daily life, we often need to use our intellect, whose only job is to fragment, so that we can understand reality.
+In our daily lives, we often need to use our intellect, whose only job is to fragment, to understand reality.

 I think the author isn’t against seeing in fragments.